HRT for Women: Menopause & Bioidentical Hormone Guide

 Step 1: Comprehensive Consultation

 Every HRT journey begins with a thorough consultation.
-Dr. Ghadimi takes the time to understand your symptoms, medical history, family health patterns, and wellness goals.
-This is not a rushed appointment but rather a detailed conversation about your health.
+Dr. Ghadimi takes time to understand your symptoms, medical history, family health patterns, and wellness goals.

 Step 2: Advanced Lab Testing